llamafilm/tesla-http-proxy-addon/tesla_http_proxy/DOCS.md

 You must be running the [Nginx SSL proxy add-on](https://github.com/home-assistant/addons/tree/master/nginx_proxy) because this add-on will add some custom config to that one.

-Your Home Assistant must have a publicly resolvable domain name with a valid SSL certificate and it must be on standard port 443.
+Your Home Assistant must have a domain name (FQDN) with a valid SSL certificate that resolves to a publicly reachable IP address on standard port 443.

 You must create an additional DNS record that resolves to the same IP as Home Assistant.
 For example, if Home Assistant is `home.example.com` then create `tesla.example.com` as an alias pointing to the same place.

 ## How to use

+Configure your domain name, then start this add-on and wait for it to initialize.
+After you see `BEGIN PUBLIC KEY` in the log, restart the Nginx addon so it loads the new config.
+At this point your public key should be accessible at `https://tesla.example.com/.well-known/appspecific/com.tesla.3p.public-key.pem`, which is required for Tesla's verification process.

 Request application access at [developer.tesla.com](https://developer.tesla.com).
 My request was approved immediately but YMMV.
 This is currently free but it's possible they will monetize it in the future.
 You will need to provide the following information: